baolongt/wg-identity-authentication/topics/icrc_112_batch_canister_call.md

 ICRC-112 is constructed as array & sub-array of requests, which behave in the following ways:
 - The requests in the sub-array are executed in parallel.
-- The requests in the next array, if any, are executed only after all transactions in previous array are validated (how validation is done is described in next section).
+- The requests in the next array, if any, are executed only after all transactions in previous array are validated.
+The last array is not validated, since there are no further arrays waiting for it to be successfully completed.
+Details on how validation is done is described in next section.

 There is only one response from ICRC-112, not separate responses for individual requests.
 The final response aggregates and includes the results from individual request calls.